ramsondon/arduino-drotek10dof/README.md

-	this library has been tested with arduino due for testing purposes the breakout board has been connected directly to t he 3.3v output pin of the arduino due.
+	this library has been tested with arduino due for testing purposes the breakout board has been connected directly to the 3.3v output pin of the arduino due.

 	10DOF ----> Arduino
 	SDA   ----> SDA (20)